 “Investors are coming here, buying properties because it’s still affordable and they can get high rents,” Hill added.
 “I’m starting to see international buyers come back into the market.”

 And the tourism industry looks like it has room to grow.
-Disney is building a new regional campus to house at least 2,000 digital technology, finance, and product development employees who will relocate from Southern California to near the airport.
+Disney is building a new regional campus near the airport to house at least 2,000 digital technology, finance, and product development employees who will relocate from Southern California.

 The Magic Kingdom isn’t the only place in Orlando where fantasy reigns.
 Like many locales wanting to lure Hollywood money, Orlando has hosted some movie productions, among them The Waterboy, Sharknado 3: Oh Hell No!, Monster, and Lethal Weapon 3.